RobWiederstein/network_analysis/docs/index.md

 ## Prerequisites

-A working knowledge of `R` is necessary including how to obtain and load packages and how to manipulate basic data structures like lists and dataframes.
-Methods and packages in the `tidyverse` are given priority. `Rstudio` is the development environment of choice.
+A working knowledge of `R` is necessary including how to obtain and load packages, how to manipulate basic data structures like lists and dataframes and how to plot and save graphs in multiple formats.
+Methods and packages in the `tidyverse` are preferred where available and  `Rstudio` is the development environment of choice.

 ## Disclaimer

 I have no education or background in statistics, informatics or network analysis.
-Reliance upon any representation within this publication should occur, if at all,  only after verification from other reliable sources and in consultation with someone with suitable background.
+Reliance upon any representation within this publication should occur, if at all,  only after verification from other reliable sources and in consultation with someone with a relevant background.